Nate Lowe Preview, Player Props: Rangers vs. Mariners

-Nate Lowe -- with an on-base percentage of .159 in his past 10 games, 201 points lower than his season-long percentage -- will be in action for the Texas Rangers against the Seattle Mariners, with Luis Castillo on the hill, on September 30 at 7:15 PM ET.
+On Sunday, Nate Lowe (.205 on-base percentage in past 10 games, 157 points below season-long percentage) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 3:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mariners.
+He had two hits (going 2-for-4 with a triple and an RBI) in his last game against the Mariners.

 Sportsbook Promo Codes